Adolf Mahr

 Adolf Mahr (7 May 1887 – 27 May 1951) was an Austrian archaeologist, who served as director of the National Museum of Ireland in Dublin in the 1930s, and is credited with advancing the work of the museum substantially.

-Through his leadership of the Dublin Nazi chapter, and later broadcasting propaganda from Germany, he became a highly controversial figure in twentieth-century Irish history, and was not allowed to return to his job after the Second World War.
+Mahr became a highly controversial figure in twentieth-century Irish history owing to his early leadership of the Dublin Nazi chapter, and propaganda broadcasting from Germany, and was not allowed to return to his role after the Second World War.

 Life

 Early life

 Mahr was born in May 1887 in Trent in the southern reaches of the Habsburg Empire.
 His father, Gustav Johann Mahr (1858–1930), and grandfather, Franz Anton Mahr (1830–1891), were military bandmasters and well-known composers.
 His mother, Maria Antonia Schroll, like his father, was a German from the Sudetenland.
 Mahr was brought up as a Roman Catholic, later becoming an atheist, and later still (at least nominally) Protestant.